How I'm Paid | Clarity · Certainty · Confidence | Retire With Swan

 What if my plan doesn't call for any products? +

 Then I don't recommend any.
 Some households have strong pensions and Social Security that already cover their essential expenses.
 Their plan might be entirely focused on investment management, tax strategy, and estate planning — with no annuity or insurance need at all.
-In that case, my compensation comes from the planning fee and the ongoing management fee.
+In that case, my compensation comes from the planning fee and the ongoing advisory fee.
 The plan dictates the recommendations, not my revenue model.

 Can I see exactly what you earn on my account? +

-Your advisory agreement discloses the management fee clearly.
+Yes.
+Your advisory agreement discloses the management fee rate clearly.
 For product recommendations, I'll walk you through the alternatives and the reasoning.
 And if you ever want to know more about how I'm compensated on a specific recommendation, just ask — I'll give you a straight answer.
 I'd rather you feel confident than wonder.

 Are you a fiduciary? +